GameSquatch/earthquakes/README.md

 The USGS site that has the JSON format and info is <a href="https://earthquake.usgs.gov/earthquakes/feed/v1.0/geojson.php" target="_blank">here</a>.

+### TODO tasks for contributors
+1. I think the most important right now is visual design.
+2. Next will be traversing a json object
+3. Lastly is just ideas for features.
+You can add them into the README here

 Git Instructions (Mac)
 ----------------------
 1. Fork this repository to your own by clicking Fork on this page